 - Describe to customers how you are planning to resolve their issues so they feel that they can control the situation.

 What is your initial reaction to an outburst of emotions from an angry customer?
 Frustration?
 Confusion?
 An urge to talk back?
-Whatever your unfiltered emotion is it is not the right way to deal with a difficult customer.
-In order to properly handle an angry client, you should follow a strategy that would subdue a customer’s frustration.
+Whatever your unfiltered emotion is, it is not the right way to deal with a difficult customer.
+To know how to deal with difficult customers, you should follow a strategy that would subdue a customer’s frustration.

 Customer service is a complex concept that encompasses many different methods aimed at satisfying customers and ensuring their experience is excellent.
-The industry standards dictate rules such as the customer is always right, identify and anticipate needs, never argue with a customer and many more.
+The industry standards dictate rules such as the customer is always right, identifying and anticipating needs, never arguing with a customer and many more.
 Such responsibilities require a great level of patience and the ability to build engaging conversations with clients.

 In this article, we’d like to unravel the question of how to handle a difficult customer – something that every customer service employee should know.
 Here are 7 steps to take when getting a call from a frustrated client.

 The first rule of dealing with angry customers – hear them out without interruption.
 Let them vent.
 Think of them as patients that come to a doctor with a specific problem.
 They expect the doctor to cure their illnesses and make their pain go away.
 Also, they expect the doctor to be compassionate and attentive to what they are saying.
 So when dealing with a customer, stressed out by whatever problem they have, be like a doctor – listen patiently, show understanding and never dismiss their issues as unimportant.